LoRaMesher/LoRaMesher/README.md

 1. After receiving the packet in the `processReceivedPackets()` function, we call the `printDataPacket()` function.
 2. We need to get the payload of the packet using `packet->payload`.
-3. We iterate through the `radio.getPayloadLength(packet)`.
+3. We iterate through the `packet->getPayloadLength()`.
 This will let us know how big the payload is, in dataPackets types, for a given packet.
 In our case, we always send only one dataPacket.
 4. Get the payload and call the `printPacket(dPacket[i])` function, that will print the counter received.